-Once you have chosen a research article, you are ready to go on to the following.
+Once the student has chosen a research article, they are ready to go on to the following.

-- 1. You are to analyze the research article by looking at the critical components essential to a research study.
+- 1. Analyze the research article by looking at the critical components essential to a research study.
 These criteria will be discussed in class. - 2.
-You are to convey your research findings to your classmates in a poster presentation format.
+Convey research findings to classmates in a poster presentation format.
 It must meet the recommended criteria for a poster presentation. - 3.
 Each group will have 15 minutes to complete their presentation. - 4.
-You must submit a reference list.
-All printed and oral (interviewee) sources of information must be acknowledged and included in your reference list by the assignment deadline. - 5.
+A reference list must be submitted.
+All printed and oral (interviewee) sources of information must be acknowledged and included in the reference list by the assignment deadline. - 5.
 A class day will be scheduled for students to present and share information about the research topic.
-Faculty and students from the other levels will be invited to attend.

-- 6. This research assignment is worth 20% of your final grade. - 7.
-The grading of this assignment will be the responsibility of your clinical techniques instructors. - Assignment Details (cont'd.)
+Faculty and students from the other levels will be invited to attend. - 6.
+This research assignment is worth 20% of the final grade. - 7.
+The grading of this assignment will be the responsibility of your clinical techniques instructors.